An injury, not allergies is likely to blame

 Retractable leashes are another culprit because they enervate constant tension around your dog’s neck and when a dog reaches the end of the leash, it jerks back which again causes trauma to the neck.

 Ideally get a harness that clips in the front (not the back of the neck) and stop attaching your leash to a collar.
 Four out of five dogs improve dramatically just taking this simple step.
-Remember that the leash has to be attached in the front, not on the back.
+Remember the leash has to be attached in the front, not the back of the harness.

 © Dr. Peter Dobias, DVM